mikeuf/dungeons-and-oo-dragons/README.md

 <br />
 <br />
 You will need a recent version of the Java Runtime Environment (JRE) to run this program.

+## Game Overview
+In this game, the user can creates a PlayerCharacter (PC) in the form of a knight that is used to fight against NonPlayerCharacters (NPCs) in the form of monsters.<br />

 Characters can either be PlayerCharacters (PCs) or NonPlayerCharacters (NPCs).
 In this game, the NPCs are monsters that will be generated for the PC, controlled by the player, to fight.<br />